Application and Admission Requirements

 - Applicants must demonstrate acceptable academic potential to successfully complete the program.

-View the BSN-C application packet for more information about the admission process and application materials.
+View the BSN-C application packet for Registered Nurses and for more information about the admission process and application materials.

 Additional requirements of the program